-Rod Taylor played Glenn Evans -- his character from "Hong Kong" --
+Rod Taylor played columnist Chris Andrews -- a variation on his Glenn Evans character from "Hong Kong" --

 After "Hong Kong" was canceled, public clamor prompted the network to try

 Filming for the 50-minute pilot began on Feb.
 12, 1962, and Rod did scenes on

 location in San Francisco and also on the Universal backlot.
 Locations included

 the glamorous and recently opened Fairmont Hotel, where the newspaperman made his new

 "Dateline: San Francisco" is a rare TV show, and the only copy I

 have ever been able to locate is in the Film and Television Archive at UCLA.

 I was able to view the show during a visit to Los Angeles in April